 Planning Appeal Search Tips

 1. Not sure what text to search for?
-Try "appeal" and narrow down using filters like a particular Inspector/ Date/ Local Authority/ etc.
+Try "appeal" and narrow down using filters like Inspector/ Date/ Local Authority/ etc. The default date range is 5 years, which you can easily change to your own chosen dates.

-10. To exclude documents containing a particular word, use the minus sign (-) for example "wind farm" -offshore will find windfarms, but exclude documents containing the word "offshore".
+3. To omit a search term use a - sign, for example, "wind farm" -offshore will find windfarms, but exclude documents containing the word "offshore".

 Advanced Searching